Flameis/CS362-Team3/Project Proposal.md

 ### Scope
 This software should be well-designed and have a robust number of bug-free features, as listed in the functional and non-functional section of the Project Proposal document.

+## Software

+We will be building Beaver Botanica as a web application hosted on OSU's engr server.
+We will use the following frontend and backend software to achieve this goal.

+Frontend:
+* HTML - Will be used for all the text on the website.
+We need this to have plant names and descriptions.
+* CSS - Will be used for styling the website.
+We need this to make the website have a consistent theme.
+* JavaScript - Will be used for making the website interactable.
+We need this to be able to click on plants to learn more about them.

+Backend:
+* SQLite or MySQL - Will be used for creating the database.
+We need this to have a database full of plant names and their properties.
+* Node JS - Will be used for managing the database and handling requests.
+We need this to process plant entries and add them to the database.

 ## Timeline
 ### Week 3 - Planning and Foundation